 Special Collections Sponsored Early Modern Printed Book Open House on April 3rd.

-The OSU Libraries would like to invite you to the final open house of the school year: our Early Modern Printed Book Open House!
-Featuring books, pamphlets, art and architectural treatises, and travel itineraries in English, Latin, German, French, Italian, and Spanish, we’re pulling items with substantial visual material that date from the 1400s to the 19th century from our collections university-wide.
-Among the artists and authors included will be Albrecht Durer, Giorgio Vasari, Leon-Battista Alberti, Andrea Palladio, Giovanni Battista Piranesi, Sebastiano Serlio, Baldassare Castiglione, Peter Paul Rubens, William Blake, and many more.
-Subjects include History, English, Architecture, Entomology, Herbology, Astrology, and more.
-Rare Books Librarian Dr. Eric Johnson will be on hand to explain the making and materials of these objects, as well as to help with on-the-spot Latin translations.
-The Early Modern Printed Book open house will take place on Wednesday, 3 April, from 11 to 2 in Thompson Library room 150.
+The OSU Libraries extended and invitation to the final open house of the school year: our Early Modern Printed Book Open House!
+Featuring books, pamphlets, art and architectural treatises, and travel itineraries in English, Latin, German, French, Italian, and Spanish, we pulled items with substantial visual material that date from the 1400s to the 19th century from our collections university-wide.
+Among the artists and authors included were Albrecht Durer, Giorgio Vasari, Leon-Battista Alberti, Andrea Palladio, Giovanni Battista Piranesi, Sebastiano Serlio, Baldassare Castiglione, Peter Paul Rubens, William Blake, and many more.
+Subjects included History, English, Architecture, Entomology, Herbology, Astrology, and more.
+Rare Books Librarian Dr. Eric Johnson was on hand to explain the making and materials of these objects, as well as to help with on-the-spot Latin translations.
+The Early Modern Printed Book open house took place on Wednesday, 3 April, from 11 to 2 in Thompson Library room 150.

-Patrons with freshly clean hands will be able to handle the items gently.
-Because of the sensitive nature of the materials (such as their age, designs, paper qualities, and fragility), we will ask that no backpacks or portfolios, food, drink, or wet media be brought into the room with them.
+Patrons with freshly clean hands were able to handle the items gently.
+Because of the sensitive nature of the materials (such as their age, designs, paper qualities, and fragility), we will ask that no backpacks or portfolios, food, drink, or wet media be brought into the room with such materials.
 Pencils and paper are recommended for note-taking and sketching, and photography is permitted.
-Feel free to bring your classes or to encourage your students to stop by!
+Instructors were invited to bring classes or to encourage students to stop by.
 For highlights of the Open House visit a list on Buckeye Box.

 King James Bible Digital Exhibit Now Live!